dev-subhadeep/tested-bulb-6829/README.md

 # HiDoc

-A mobile-first app where you can book appointment with doctors.
+A mobile-first app where you can book appointments with doctors.

 Deployed URL: [https://hidocapp.netlify.app/](https://hidocapp.netlify.app/)